 This course examines and works to understand the scriptures, philosophical/mystical traditions, rituals, holy days and holy places that are central to the religions of Hinduism and Buddhism.
 We will also explore the historical and geographical diversity of each tradition.
 A significant part of the course will be an examination of the many ways the two traditions have interacted with each other.
 Throughout the course students will explore how Hinduism and Buddhism differ from the monotheistic religions.
 Tradition and Culture course.
 Prerequisite: RELI 110.
-Core Requirement: Non-Western core requirement.
-Non-wester
+Core Requirements: Non-Western Societies, Cultures and Traditions